TheBlep/Le_Engineer_Blog/README.md

 ## Feature Ideas
 ### Basic
-- All links are placeholders for now, leading to the socal page.
+- All links are placeholders for now, leading to the social page.
 For this blog to be fully function social pages would nee to be made and linked
-- The ability to reply to indevidual comments to create a thread type discussion would be very good for interactivity
+- The ability to reply to individual comments to create a thread type discussion would be very good for interactivity
-- Some kind of monitization in terms of newsletter content or behind the scenes.
+- Some kind of monetization in terms of newsletter content or behind the scenes.
 - Generally the style if good, but could do with an actual designer.